"Your Docker installation is not using a supported storage driver."

 I have installed Discourse on Lightsail Ubuntu 18.04.2 using the official instructions.
 Forum up and running no problem.

-Now tried to install a plugin: Install Plugins in Discourse
+Now tried to install a plugin: Install plugins on a self-hosted site

 ./launcher rebuild app gives this error